Battle of Mór: Background

-In the autumn of 1848, the defense of Western Hungary was entrusted to two armies, which were quite far from each other.
+In the autumn of 1848, the defense of Western Hungary was entrusted to two armies quite far from each other.
 One of them was the Army of Upper Danube of about 28,000, led by Major General Artúr Görgei, deployed from the Nádas Pass in the Little Carpathians to the southern shore of Lake Fertő.
 Major General Mór Perczel had about 9-10 000 soldiers stationed along the Mura river, keeping an eye on the enemy who was preparing to invade Hungary from Croatia and Styria.

 The Hungarian political and military leadership hoped that there would be no enemy attacks in 1848 so that they could use the winter to organize and increase the army.
 This would have been crucial for the defense of the country, because, for example, nearly a third of Perczel's army was completely unarmed, and more than a third of Görgei's army was made up of fresh recruits who had not yet held a rifle in their hands.
 The opposing Austrian imperial army was much superior, both in numbers and in training.
 Görgei faced an army of nearly 55,000 men under the command of Field Marshal Alfred I, Prince of Windisch-Grätz.
 Perczel was threatened by an attack from the south and west, by two army corps, each of about 6,000 men.

 The enemy invasion was not long in coming.
 On 14 December, Lieutenant General Balthasar von Simunich's division launched an attack at the Nádas Pass, the northernmost point of the Hungarian line, and on 16 December the attack of the main imperial forces began on the right bank of the Danube.
 The much superior enemy broke through at several points the Hungarian brigades deployed in a thin line and advanced unhindered towards the town of Győr.
 Thanks to the vigilance of individual brigade commanders and the helpfulness of the local Hungarian population, most of the separated troops, with longer or shorter detours, made their way, without being captured or destroyed by the enemy, to the Hungarian camp in the fortified Győr.
 Görgei's hussars defeated the enemy units advancing with overconfidence in a rearguard action in the Battle of Moson, and therefore Windisch-Grätz decided not to launch a frontal attack against the Hungarian army, but to surround it.
-But this took time, so between 19-26 December Görgei won some time to organize his troops in Győr.
+But this took time, so between 19 and 26 December Görgei won some time to organize his troops in Győr.

 Lajos Kossuth, the Chairman of the National Defence Commission (OHB), the country's true leader, asked Görgei to defend Győr.
 Kossuth, in successive letters, kept promising reinforcements to Görgei, but they took time to arrive.
 Most of the reinforcements were to arrive from the Hungarian troops in southern Hungary, which was too far from Győr.
 However, Kossuth was over-optimistic.
 Because of the distance, the majority of the troops ordered from Bácska and Bánság could only join Görgei's army, only at the end of December or the beginning of January when he already retreated in Budapest.